 The submittals should address the following challenges:

-to meet a near net zero energy, emissions, water and waste goal.
+1. Sustainable design and construction that addresses material use, energy, emissions, water and waste goals.
 The teams are encouraged to address possible ideas to

 make the project as sustainable as possible in all disciplines including incorporation of renewable energy concepts, long term durability and future use of the facility.
 The energy goal for teams to use in this competition shall be a value of 50% of the baseline obtained by using ASHRAE 90.1-2007.